XPeople/Dekini/README.md

-# Newco
+# Welcome to SmartHire
-A Newco project created by  X-Men
+A Newco project created by XPeople